MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 classes and interfaces, and related resources.

 Modules make it possible to customize runtime configurations that contain only the components required by an application.
-This creates a smaller footprint and allows an application to be statically linked, using [jlink](https://docs.oracle.com/en/java/javase/11/tools/jlink.html), into a custom runtime for deployment.
-This can be particularly useful in a microservices architecture., into a custom runtime for deployment.
-This can be particularly useful in a microservices architecture.
+This customization creates a smaller footprint and allows an application to be statically linked, using [jlink](https://docs.oracle.com/en/java/javase/11/tools/jlink.html), into a custom runtime for deployment.
+This smaller footprint can be particularly useful in a microservices architecture.

-Internally, the JVM is able to take advantage of modules in a way that makes class-loading more efficient, resulting in a runtime that is smaller, lighter, and faster to start.
+Internally, the JVM is able to take advantage of modules in a way that makes class-loading more efficient.
+The result is a runtime that is smaller, lighter, and faster to start.
 Optimization techniques used by the JVM to improve application performance can be more effective because modules encode which components a class requires.